Senior Consultant

 he / him / his

-Andrew Solfest supports transportation and building electrification projects involving the use of E3’s EVGrid and RESTORE models.
-Andrew previously worked with Xcel Energy’s energy efficiency and renewables team, administering Midwest community solar programs, coordinating project development, and helping institutional and residential customers achieve their clean energy goals.
-Prior to joining E3, Andrew completed an M.P.A. in Environmental Science and Policy at Columbia University, where he researched decarbonization pathways for the United States and developing nations.
+Andrew Solfest joined E3 in 2022 and supports E3’s Climate Pathways and Electrification practice.
+His work has focused primarily on distributed energy resources, electrification, and localized decarbonization initiatives.
+He has contributed to several public-facing models for determining the benefits of distributed resources and supporting equitable rate-making.
+Prior to joining E3, Andrew was a part of Xcel Energy’s energy efficiency and renewables team, administering Midwest community solar programs, coordinating project development, and helping institutional and residential customers achieve their clean energy goals.
+Andrew received his Master of Public Administration in Environmental Science and Policy at Columbia University, where he researched decarbonization pathways for the United States and developing nations.

 Andrew was drawn to E3 for its data-driven approach to solving energy and environmental issues, and for its reputation of providing detailed analyses considering both social and economic factors.
 Andrew is passionate about addressing climate change through deep decarbonization and views it as a core equity concern which requires balanced input and good-faith collaboration from all sectors.